Frequently Asked Questions (FAQ)

 Q.1 How will I get my passport back after the interview?

 If your visa application is approved, your passport and visa can be collected from the pickup location you selected when you scheduled for interview appointment.
 When your passport is available at selected location you will receive an email that your passport is “Ready for Pick Up”.
+Please check your spam and/or junk email folder on a regular basis, for important emails that may have been mistakenly filtered.

 back to top